BND Hamburger Icon

 Music

-Another creative, budget-conscious option is having a local band or musician compose something specifically for your show, or ask if you can use a clip from one of their existing songs.
+Another creative, budget-conscious option is to have a local band or musician compose something specifically for your show, or ask if you can use a clip from one of their existing songs.
 This partnership provides you with original music while offering the artist some exposure.

 Cover art